-Third, management performance is assessed based on two indicators: (a) the ratio of credit to deposits; and (b) the ratio of equity and reserves to debt (inverse of leverage).
+Third, management performance assessed based on two indicators: (a) the ratio of credit to deposits; and (b) the ratio of equity and reserves to debt (inverse of leverage).
 The first indicator reports that foreign banks attempt to improve their income by expanding their lending operations as compared with other domestic banks.
 The ratio of foreign banks surged from 56 per cent in 1993 to 94 per cent in 2000, while the two other types of banks maintained the ratio at about 40 per cent over the same period.
 Given that foreign banks' ratio of credit to assets is similar to other domestic banks (about 35 per cent of assets), however, this simply suggests that foreign banks lowered the deposit dependence ratio.
+Based on the second indicator, foreign banks are generally less leveraged than domestic and public-sector banks.

-Based on Fourth, all three types of banks maintain a similar liquidity position, accounting for about 15 per cent in terms of cash and balances with banks; and about 50 per cent in terms of the sum of cash, balances with banks, and investment.
-This reflects the CRR and SLR.
+Fourth, all three types of banks maintain a similar liquidity position, accounting for about 15 per cent in terms of cash and balances with banks; and about 50 per cent in terms of the sum of cash, balances with banks, and investment.
+This reflects the CRR and

-4. TESTING THE DIFFERENTIAL BEHAVIOUR BETWEEN PUBLIC-SECTOR, FOREIGN AND PRIVATE DOMESTIC BANKS
+4. TESTING THE DIFFERENTIAL BEHAVIOUR BETWEEN PUBLIC-SECTOR.
+FOREIGN AND PRIVATE DOMESTIC BANKS

-As a second step, a statistical test was conducted to see whether the average levels of the following indicators are the same for public-sector, foreign, and private domestic banks: ROAA, COST, INCOME1, INCOME2, PROV, and The results show that foreign banks have EQUITY. generally performed better than public-sector banks in terms of all indicators (table 2).
-A similar pattern is observed for private domestic banks against public-sector However, such differences were more banks. pronounced in the earlier period compared with later This may suggest that public-sector banks periods. have made greater efforts to improve their performance as reforms have progressed.
+As a second step, a statistical test was conducted to see whether the average levels of the following indicators are the same for public-sector, foreign, and private domestic banks: ROAA, COST, INCOME1, INCOME2, PROV, and EQUITY.
+The results show that foreign banks have generally performed better than public-sector banks in terms of all indicators (table 2).
+A similar pattern is observed for private domestic banks against public-sector banks.
+However, such differences were more pronounced in the earlier period compared with later periods.
+This may suggest that public-sector banks have made greater efforts to improve their performance as reforms have progressed.